Associate, Drug User Health

 Experience, Expertise, and Education

-· Preferred: prior experience or interest in public health, harm reduction, viral hepatitis, HIV, or a related field
+· Prior experience or interest in public health, harm reduction, viral hepatitis, HIV, or a related field is preferred.

 Environment and Scheduling

-- Interest in working with an HIV/AIDS and viral hepatitis public health organization.
+· Interest in working with a national HIV, viral hepatitis, and drug user health organization.

 - Interest in working within a dynamic work environment and with diverse partners and stakeholders.

 - Willingness to travel up to 15% of the time when it is safe to do so.